abodh/Newton-Rhapson-Power-Flow/README.md

 # Newton-Rhapson-Power-Flow
 Implementation of Newton Rhapson Power Flow (NRPF) algorithm on IEEE-14 bus system with transformer taps, Q-limits, and Fast Decoupled power flow approach for better computation.
 The program is developed without using **any** in-built functions of ```MATLAB```.
 Although presented for the IEEE-14 bus system, the code is generalized to work for different system provided that the data is presented in IEEE common data format.
+Before running it on a test case, please separate bus and branch data in a separate text file.
+The program evaluates the Q-limit for Newton-Rhapson but not for fast decoupled power-flow.
+The Q-limit function can easily be integrated with fast decoupled power-flow algorithm.
+You just need to call the function after being done with the power flow.

 ![IEEE-14 bus system](./IEEE14bus_data/IEEE14bus.PNG)